 Start a travel blog

-On the other hand, you might want to create something others will read, in which case a blog is the perfect choice!
-Share the link with your loved ones before you go and they’ll be able to keep up with all your adventures, plus you might also help some fellow travellers along the way.
+On the other hand, you might want to create something others will read, in which case a blog is a perfect choice!
+Share the link with your loved ones before you go and they’ll be able to keep up with all your adventures, plus you might also help some fellow travelers along the way.

 Create a collection of postcards

 If setting up a blog is too much but you still want to keep your friends and family in the loop, don’t worry!
-You can turn your pictures into personalised postcards (click here to compare the best apps) and send them off as a surprise.
+You can turn your pictures into personalized postcards and send them off as a surprise.
 You could also keep them for yourself and make a collage of your trip when you get home.

 The easiest way to document your trip, especially when the standard of phone cameras is so high these days.
 Snap away as you see fit, or think up a photo challenge you can complete.
 Lots of people have a mascot they photograph at each landmark, while others like to try and take a creative selfie at every location.

-Just be careful not to get too extreme — medical expenses are very high when you go abroad (14 days of treatment in Thailand costs over $50,000, for example) and you probably won’t be covered by insurance if any accidents are self-inflicted.
+Just be careful not to get too extreme — medical expenses are very high when you go abroad and you probably won’t be covered by insurance if any accidents are self-inflicted.

 Record video footage

 So, these were the top 5 Ways to Document Your Travel Adventure.
-Since we are living in smart age and everyone carries a smartphone, so documenting travel journeys these days is far easier than it used to be earlier.
-No matter if you are travelling alone or if you are travelling with your friends, taking pictures with your smartphone is the easiest way to document and record your journey to make it memorable.
+Since we are living in a smart age and everyone carries a smartphone, so documenting travel journeys these days is far easier than it used to be earlier.
+No matter if you are traveling alone or if you are traveling with your friends, taking pictures with your smartphone is the easiest way to document and record your journey to make it memorable.